hanyujie2002/blog-source/content/blog/en/No.8_how_to_use_github_mirror_to_speed_up_your_picture_loading.md

-If you are living in some region where the GitHub have been blocked and have already read the second article of my blog [No.2](./how-to-use-github-as-a-picture-bed) and have make a picture bed following the steps of that, you may find the picture hard to load.
+If you are living in some region where the GitHub have been blocked and have already read the second article of my blog [how-to-use-github-as-a-picture-bed] and have make a picture bed following the steps of that, you may find the picture hard to load.

 ### How the picture is loaded?